 TEST #3 – Overlapping with Time Periods

-If our hypothesis is correct, then we should expect to see that the waves of Revelation overlap the apocalyptic time periods in the same manner that time periods themselves do.
+If our hypothesis is correct, then we should expect to see that the periods of Revelation overlap the apocalyptic time periods in the same manner that the apocalyptic periods overlap themselves.

-Testing for overlap between seals and the time, times, and half a time: Do we see anything within the seals that could be overlapping with the time, times, and half a time?
+Testing for overlap between Seals and the Time, times, and half a time: Do we see anything within the Seals that could be encompassing the Time, times, and half a time?
+Yes:

-Testing for overlap between seals and the Day of the Lord: Do we see anything within the seals that could be overlapping the Day of the Lord?
+Testing for overlap between Seals and the Day of the Lord: Do we see anything within the Seals that could be encompassing the Day of the Lord?
+Yes:

 “12I looked when He broke the sixth seal, and there was a great earthquake; and the sun became black as sackcloth made of hair, and the whole moon became like blood; 13and the stars of the sky fell to the earth, as a fig tree casts its unripe figs when shaken by a great wind.
 14The sky was split apart like a scroll when it is rolled up, and every mountain and island were moved out of their places.
 15Then the kings of the earth and the great men and the commanders and the rich and the strong and every slave and free man hid themselves in the caves and among the rocks of the mountains; 16and they said to the mountains and to the rocks, “Fall on us and hide us from the presence of Him who sits on the throne, and from the wrath of the Lamb; 17for the great day of their wrath has come, and who is able to stand?”
 (Rev 6:12-17).

-Testing for overlap between the trumpets and the Day of the Lord: Do we see anything within the trumpets that could be overlapping the the Day of the Lord?
+Testing for overlap between the Trumpets and the Day of the Lord: Do we see anything within the Trumpets that could be encompassing the the Day of the Lord?
+Yes:

 “15Then the seventh angel sounded; and there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of His Christ; and He will reign forever and ever.”
 16And the twenty-four elders, who sit on their thrones before God, fell on their faces and worshiped God, 17saying, “We give You thanks, O Lord God, the Almighty, who are and who were, because You have taken Your great power and have begun to reign.
 18“And the nations were enraged, and Your wrath came, and the time came for the dead to be judged, and the time to reward Your bond-servants the prophets and the saints and those who fear Your name, the small and the great, and to destroy those who destroy the earth.”
 (Rev 11:15-18).